conveyal/analysis-ui/docs/edit-scenario/modifications.md

 ## Street Network Modifications
 .. note::
-   Modifications effecting the street network were introduced in June of 2020 and are being considered an experimental release.
+   Simple modifications affecting the street network were introduced in June 2020 and are currently experimental.
 Later releases will likely change some aspects of these modifications.

+   For detailed editing of streets and intersections, it is often preferable to use an OSM editing tool (e.g. JOSM) to prepare inputs for Conveyal, rather than relying on these simple modifications.

 Both street modification types require specifying mode-specific access restrictions for the three supported transit access and egress modes: **walking**, **cycling**, and **driving**.